Alkimik9000/syslog-inspector/README.md

 EC2 Syslog Inspector

-This project connects from your local machine (Mac) to an EC2 Ubuntu server, runs a Python script remotely that inspects the server’s syslog, counts:
+This project connects from your local machine to an EC2 Ubuntu server, runs a Python script remotely that inspects the server’s syslog, counts:

 number of INFO
 number of WARN